Best soundbars for LG TVs 2023: jump menu

 Setup is simple, and as well as the more usual connections there’s also a 3.5mm analogue input for additional flexibility.
 Sure, the remote control looks cheaper and feels even cheaper – but there’s a great Yamaha control app available, so that’s not too much of an issue.
 And let’s not forget: the SR-C20A is affordable, versatile and sounds great.

-Best soundbar for LG TVs 2022: The best of the rest
+Best for flagship LG TVs

 Thanks to a complement of 11 speaker drivers firing at various angles, the Sonos Arc gets closer than any other affordable single-unit soundbar at creating a sense of width and height to Dolby Atmos soundtracks.
 Which should be enough of a recommendation in and of itself, as long as you have a TV of 55 inches and up (it's a big boy).
 But there’s more to the Arc than simple audio trickery.